KenKundert/avendesora/doc/configuring.rst

 **credential_secrets** = 'passcode password passphrase':

-    A string that contains the field names (space separated) that should be considered by the credentials command for the primary account secret.
+    A string that contains the field names (space separated) that should be considered by the :ref:`credentials command <credentials command>` for the primary account secret.

 .. index::
     single: display_time setting